nowaxik/Twitte/README.md

 After clicking the appropriate link you will be taken to the installation form.
 Fill in all the fields:

-1. server address
+1. Server address
-2. database name
+2. Database name
-3. database user name
+3. Database user name
-4. database user password
+4. Database user password

 If all the fields have been filled in correctly, the whole installation should go without any problems, and you will see the information that the installation was successful.
 After a successful installation it is time to register your profile.